 Identifying Limiting Thoughts and Beliefs, Reactive Patterns, and Shadow Aspects

-Use self-inquiry to identify limiting thoughts and beliefs, as well as reactive patterns and shadow aspects—the repressed aspects of yourself that you may be reluctant to acknowledge.
+Self-inquiry helps you identify the clutter of the mind – limiting thoughts and beliefs, reactive patterns, and shadow aspects – the repressed aspects of the self we often hesitate to acknowledge.
 For more on this process, refer to How to Release Negative Patterns Effectively.
 As your self-inquiry unfolds, you may spontaneously realise the things to release, or you may uncover them by observing life situations or other images flash before you.
 You can then trace them back to their origin through age regression or by asking yourself: When was the earliest time that I felt, thought, or behaved in this way?

 Once you have finished identifying the material to release, repeat your self-inquiry to gain further insight into processing and releasing it.
 Then, continue to implement the steps for release as detailed in How to Release Negative Patterns Effectively.